 As the years go by I find myself stumbling on more and more paranormal reality shows while surfing the boob-tube for something entertaining to watch.
 Yeah I said boob-tube.
 I’m old.
-Anyhoo, you’d think with literally hundreds if not thousands of channels to choose from on any given television service we’d be able to find enjoyable content, but my wife and I settle on a very few regular TV shows which include Maine Cabin Masters (we like the little goofy guy with the goatee and crazy hair), Chopped, Restaurant Impossible and Forensic Files (when my wife will tolerate it).
+Anyhow, you’d think with literally hundreds if not thousands of channels to choose from on any given television service we’d be able to find enjoyable content, but my wife and I settle on a very few regular TV shows which include Maine Cabin Masters, Chopped, Restaurant Impossible, Forensic Files and reruns of NCIS [Paid Links].

 When I’m watching by myself I may start with some paranormal show, just because I have to stay in the loop, but inevitably I end up watching a movie or binging a series on Netflix, or going back to movies or reruns of shows from my private collection.

 It seems that television has very little to offer these days, that is if you’re looking for something relatively rewarding.
 We no longer have thirteen channels of crap, but more than one-thousand.
 The minimum “plan” when I signed up for Dish Network was something like 200.
 Truthfully I watch from a selection of about eight regular channels during the week.
 If you’re looking for a bunch of nonsense designed to sell advertising and products you won’t be disappointed.